Vinyl liner pools provide the best mix of durability, flexibility, and value given our climate and soil conditions.

 Value

-Fiberglass pools are also more expensive than vinyl liner pools because the factory overhead, molds, transportation, and crane costs offset the labor savings from fully producing the shell in a factory.
-The benefit of a fiberglass pools is that the shell lasts the life of the pool.
-Heating costs are higher as they lack the insulating vermiculite bottom that Mountain Pools’ vinyl liner pools have.
+Fiberglass pools are also more expensive than vinyl liner pools.
+The factory overhead, molds, transportation, and crane costs offset their labor savings.
+Heating costs are higher as they lack the insulating vermiculite bottom of Mountain Pools’ vinyl liner pools.